-Calm infrastructure as a competitive advantage
+Structured infrastructure as a competitive advantage

 12 May 20266 min readavyronex editorial

-Cognitive cost as a budget
+Coordination cost as a budget

 Every recurring meeting, re-explanation and ad-hoc decision draws from the same finite budget.
 When the budget is exceeded, the symptoms appear elsewhere — slower decisions, drifted processes, knowledge that does not survive a team change.

-What calm infrastructure does
+What structured infrastructure does

 • Fewer decisions made twice, differently.